-(ii) those areas (in England and Wales) within which lord-lieutenants have jurisdiction and which have been labelled “counties” by the Lieutenancies Act 1997 (LA 1997)
+(ii) those areas (in England and Wales) within which lord-lieutenants have jurisdiction and which have been labelled “counties” for the purposes of the Lieutenancies Act 1997 (LA 1997)

 “The new county boundaries are solely for the purpose of defining areas of … local government.
 They are administrative areas, and will not alter the traditional boundaries of Counties, nor is it intended that the loyalties of people living in them will change.”

 Despite this, the administrative “counties” are widely used in a popular geographical context.
 All three types of “county” can be encountered, often mixed up together.
-For example, one can listen to a radio news report which refers to an incident in “Bolton, Lancashire” (its historic County) followed by another in “Huntingdon, Cambridgeshire” (its LGA 1972 “county”).
+For example, one can listen to a radio news report which refers to an incident in “Bolton, Lancashire” (its historic county) followed by another in “Huntingdon, Cambridgeshire” (its LGA 1972 “county”).
 The travel news will then refer to an accident in “Gwent” (a LA 1997 “county”).
-The geographical confusion which results from mixing together three different reference frames is greatly exacerbated by the fact that many of the administrative “counties” share the name of a historic County but have a radically different area.
-For example, the historic County of Lancashire has a much larger area than the LA 1997 “county” of “Lancashire” which itself has a larger area than the LGA 1972 “county” of “Lancashire” !
+The geographical confusion which results from mixing together three different reference frames is greatly exacerbated by the fact that many of the administrative “counties” share the name of a historic county but have a radically different area.
+In Lancashire, for example, the historic county has a much larger area than the LA 1997 “county” of “Lancashire” which itself has a larger area than the LGA 1972 “county” of “Lancashire” !

-Clearly each of the 3 types of “county” has its own role to play in contemporary society and a solution has to be found to this “county confusion”.
-Such a solution requires 3 things:
+Clearly each of the three types of “county” has its own role to play in contemporary society and a solution has to be found to this “county confusion”.
+Such a solution requires three things:

 - that the nature of each of the three types of “county” be clearly understood;

-- that a common terminology be generally adopted to differentiate between the 3 types of “county”;
+- that a common terminology be generally adopted to differentiate between the three types of “county”;

 - that a single set of these “counties” be adopted as the basis for a standard general-purpose geographical reference frame for Britain.